 - Interpret existing regulations and develop strategies to ensure client compliance.

 - Assist in identifying work opportunities with existing clients and make efforts to secure the work with the support of principals, seniors, and program/business development.

 - Prepare proposals, budgets, and scopes of work for projects.

 - Provide technical experience to support sales and marketing efforts.

 ACCEPTABLE EXPERIENCE AND TRAINING:

-Compliance Manager requires 3+ years of compliance experience in environmental consulting and a bachelor’s degree in environmental science, or a related field.
+Requires 2+ years of compliance experience in environmental consulting or industry and a bachelor’s degree in environmental science or a related field.
 Knowledge of environmental permit regulations is a must.
 Business development experience, Health & Safety experience, and knowledge of state regulations is a plus.
 Strong computer and verbal/written communication skills are a must.
 OSHA Hazwoper 40 Hour Certification and/or General Industry 10 or 30 Hour Certifications are a plus.
 Other combinations of experience and education that meet the minimum requirements may be substituted.

 This classification requires the use of a personal or company vehicle on company business.
 Individuals must be physically capable of operating the vehicles safely, possess a valid driver’s license, and have an acceptable driving record.

 This classification requires travel to various client locations.
 Travel typically involves day trips within the state or neighboring states, resulting in longer workdays; and may include extended and/or further travel, resulting in multiple days and overnights.
 Long-distance drives and air travel may be required.